 Other types of treatment options include medications like antidepressants, anti-inflammatory medicines, or medicines to relax your muscles.
 If you have severe muscle spasms, you might benefit from medicines used to treat epilepsy.
 When medicines don’t work, we may suggest a nerve block or another type of treatment called occipital nerve stimulation.
 In this treatment, low-grade electrical impulses are transmitted to the nerve to “confuse” nerve signaling, once again preventing those signals from reaching the brain.
 If we determine your occipital nerves are causing your pain, we’ll tailor a treatment specifically for your needs.

 Why live with headache pain when there are so many ways to safely and effectively treat it?
-At Metro Pain and Vein Centers, we help patients relieve chronic headache pain using custom treatment plans and advanced treatment options so they can feel good again.
+At Metro Pain Centers, we help patients relieve chronic headache pain using custom treatment plans and advanced treatment options so they can feel good again.
 To learn more about the treatments we offer for headaches and other types of chronic pain, book an appointment online today.